-R2, along with effeminate life-partner, C-3PO, escape via a pod down to the desert planet of Tatooine.
+R2-D2, along with effeminate life-partner, C-3PO, escape via a pod down to the desert planet of Tatooine.
 Once there, Jawa scavengers capture the two droids, and sell them the family of Luke Skywalker.
 The teenage boy dreams of leaving his desert world, and fighting the Empire with his friends.

 The quartet next head to Mos Eisley, and hire smuggler Han Solo and his wookie, Chewbacca, to take them to Alderaan.
 Han, a former Imperial soldier, now smuggles anything to the highest bidder.

 The boys rescue the Princess, and the trio escape being crushed in the garbage disposal.
 They somehow avoid every single Imperial soldier on the space station, who are on high alert and looking for them.
-Obi-Wan then turns off the tractor beam, but sacrifices himself to Vader’s lightsaber so everyone else can make their escape.
+Obi-Wan then turns off the tractor beam before sacrificing himself to Vader’s lightsaber.

 After a brief space battle with some TIE fighters, Han takes his ship to the moon of Yavin.
-He drops off Luke, Leia, and the droids, grabs his sizeable reward, and heads out before the Death Star comes to blow the crap out of the planet.
+Once there, he drops off Luke, Leia, and the droids; grabs his sizeable reward, and heads out before the Death Star arrives to blow the crap out of the planet.
 Leia and the rebels organize an attack to destroy the Death Star before it destroys them.